 Health is a thoroughly bourgeois concept.
 Capitalism in its totality establishes an average norm of exploitability concerning the commodity labour force.
 The health system on the one side has the task of raising this norm and on the other side it has the task of selecting and disposing of the hands (workmen) which do no longer fit into this norm in a most cost-effective way, or respectively – as it was done in the Third Reich – to liquidate them directly, or – as done nowadays – to remove them by differential euthanasia (Note 8).

 To be healthy thus means to be expropriated and to be exploitable.

-The bourgeoisie doesn't hesitate to annihilate millions of labour forces in order to accumulate profits, if it is not confronted with material power originated by the affected ones.
+The bourgeoisie doesn't hesitate to annihilate millions of labour forces in order to accumulate profits, if it is not confronted with the material violence of the affected ones.

 The realization of the right to life takes place in the people's war.
 All power must come from the people.

-Whoever shudders at the word people's war has not yet got a clear understanding about what is the violence of the capitalist system, what is class warfare from above, taking place in permanence; for each year there are killed 10 000 people by "self"-murder = suicide; that every day 15 people are killed by so-called industrial accidents, that each year as many people as Offenbach (German town near Frankfurt/M.) has inhabitants are annihilated by traffic accidents.
+Whoever shudders at the word people's war has not yet got a clear understanding about what the violence of the capitalist system is, what class warfare from above is, taking place in permanence; that each year there are 10 000 people killed by "self"-murder = suicide ; that every day 15 people are killed by so-called industrial accidents, that each year as many people as Offenbach (German town near Frankfurt/M.) has inhabitants are annihilated by traffic accidents.